theakashshukla/GFPGAN/README.md

 The comparisons are in [Comparisons.md](Comparisons.md).

 Note that V1.3 is not always better than V1.2.
-You may need to select different models based on your purpose and inputs.
+You may need to select different models based on your purpose and inputs

 | Version | Strengths  | Weaknesses |
 | :---: | :---:        |     :---:      |